aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 Keep everything else to default values.

-Live traffic is switched to `Blue` environment.
+Live traffic is switched to `blue` environment.
 You can confirm that by following the step# 3.

 ### 10B.
-Delete Blue Environment (when no longer needed)
+Delete blue Environment (when no longer needed)

-Run the following command to delete the `Blue` environment when no longer needed.
+Run the following command to delete the `blue` environment when no longer needed.
 Replace `blue-stack-name` with you blue deployment stack name.

 ```bash
 sam delete --stack-name <blue-stack-name> --no-prompts